ericsonalfama/PRO_MEDICAL_ENGLISH/README.md

   - **Modular Structure**: The use of modular JavaScript and CSS makes it easy to incorporate additional WordPress functionality as needed.

 ## Contact
 This project was developed as part of a job application for a web development position.
-For more information, please contact Ericson Giraldo.
+For more information, please contact Ericson Pereira.

 ---